iMeaNz/background-remover/README.md

 Follow these steps to set up and run the project on your local machine.

 ## Prerequisites
-- Python 3.7+ installed on your system.
+- Python 3.7+ installed on your system. (tested with Python 3.12.7).
 - pip (Python's package installer) installed.
 ## Setup Instructions